Talendar/nevopy/docs/index.rst

 Welcome to NEvoPy's documentation!
 ==================================

-`NEvoPY` is an open source neuroevolution framework for Python.
+`NEvoPy` is an open source neuroevolution framework for Python.
 It allows researchers and enthusiasts to quickly tackle machine learning problems through the use of neuroevolutionary algorithms.
-In addition to being highly optimized for distributed computing, `NEvoPY` is also compatible with TensorFlow.
+In addition to being highly optimized for distributed computing, `NEvoPy` is also compatible with TensorFlow.

 Neuroevolution is a form of artificial intelligence that uses evolutionary algorithms to generate artificial neural networks (ANNs).
 It is a vast and expanding field of research that holds many promises for the future.
-Currently, `NEvoPY` implements the NEAT (NeuroEvolution of Augmenting Topologies) algorithm and a custom fixed-topology deep-neuroevolutionary algorithm, but much more is coming.
+Currently, `NEvoPy` implements the NEAT (NeuroEvolution of Augmenting Topologies) algorithm and a custom fixed-topology deep-neuroevolutionary algorithm, but much more is coming.